Thermalization and Hydrodynamics of Two-Dimensional Quantum Field Theories: Extensions

-This bound applies in particular to holographic CFTs deformed by a relevant operator.
-Identifying $1/\tau_{\rm eq}$ with the frequency of the first quasinormal mode \cite{Hartman:2017hhp,Horowitz:1999jd,Son:2002sd,Grozdanov:2019kge} $\omega_{\rm qnm}\sim T$, one finds that \eqref{eq_bound_largec} is a strong bound on the diffusion constant (or, more precisely, the sound attenuation rate) at high temperatures $T\gg \Lambda$.
-In terms of the bulk viscosity $\zeta = DsT $, this reads \footnote{A {\em lower} bound on viscosity was proposed in \cite{Buchel:2007mf}, but is known to be violated in certain situations \cite{Gubser:2008sz,Buchel:2011uj}.
-In 2d it reads $\frac{\zeta}{s} \geq \frac{1}{\pi}(1-c_s)$.
-Causality implies through Eq.~\eqref{eq_bulk_viscosity_bound} that this lower bound is always violated in two dimensions, since $(1-c_s)\ll 1$ at high temperatures. }
+This bound applies in particular to holographic 2d CFTs deformed by a relevant operator.
+Identifying $1/\tau_{\rm eq}$ with the frequency of the first quasinormal mode \cite{Hartman:2017hhp,Horowitz:1999jd,Son:2002sd,Grozdanov:2019kge} $\omega_{\rm qnm}\sim T$, one finds that \eqref{eq_bound_largec} is a strong bound on the diffusion constant (or, more precisely, the sound attenuation rate) at high temperatures $T\gg \Lambda$:

-It would be interesting to test this bound in holographic theories.
-To our knowledge, dissipative sound modes, well understood in higher dimensions \cite{Policastro:2002tn}, have not been identified in 3d bulks -- this would require turning on a relevant deformation on the boundary and solving for the backreacted solution.\footnote{See Ref.~\cite{Ren:2010ha} for partial results in that direction.} In particular, there is an interesting regime at very high temperature, where the sound modes must be described by KPZ dynamics, and hence cannot simply be captured by classical bulk physics.
-This occurs for $T \gtrsim c_{\rm UV}^{\frac{1}{2(2-\Delta)}} \Lambda$, at which point the above bound on diffusion implies that $D \lesssim D_{\rm cr}$, and hence KPZ dominates hydrodynamics.
+It is interesting to contrast this with a conjectured lower bound on the bulk viscosity \cite{Buchel:2007mf}, which in 2d reads $\frac{\zeta}{s} \geq \frac{1}{\pi}(1-c_s)$.
+Although this latter bound is known to be violated in certain situations \cite{Gubser:2008sz,Buchel:2011uj}, the bulk viscosity in holographic models typically behaves as $\zeta/s \sim (1-c_s)$ \cite{Gubser:2008sz,Yarom:2009mw, Eling:2011ms}.
+From the perspective of Eq.~\eqref{eq_bound_largec}, these systems therefore thermalize as rapidly as allowed by causality, in 2d.
+It would be interesting to further explore asymptotically AdS$_3$ bulks with relevant deformations from this perspective; see Refs.~\cite{Ren:2010ha,David:2010qc,Ecker:2020gnw,Davison} for partial results in that direction \footnote{In particular, it is surprising that the hydrodynamic Green's function \eqref{eq_GR_corrections} receives large corrections even at timescales parametrically larger than the equilibration time $\tau_{\rm eq}\sim \tau_{\Pi}$ at which `new physics', in the form of quasi-normal modes, arises.
+We leave further investigation of this issue for future work.}.